 One of the great benefits of Google Shopping is the ability to see granular performance data and to make granular optimizations.
 Proper monitoring and optimization can take a good campaign and make it great.
 Basically, a product performance report will show you which products are selling and which are not.
-You can make analysis for products with no impressions, products with high impressions and low clicks or products with high clicks and no conversions and take actions similarly to not be at any loss.
+You can make analysis for products with no impressions, products with high impressions and low clicks or products with high clicks and no conversions and take actions similar to not be at any loss.

 You can make use of promotional text and promotional feeds aka special offers to make a difference to your product listings.
 This type of promotion shows up under your Product listing ad as a “Special Offer” with a little price tag icon.
 Recently Google Think released a stat that searches including the word “best” have grown 80% in the last two years.
 Product ratings can make a substantial difference in the overall performance of your Shopping campaigns.

 While getting the most from Google Shopping requires some time and attention to detail, it’s usually well worth the effort.
 Product Listing Ads work because they connect buyers and sellers in a very efficient way.
-This platform remains one of the most effective ways to reach new buyers even though competition is on the rise.
+This platform remains one of the most effective ways to reach new buyers even though the competition is on the rise.
 Google Shopping is the perfect platform to connect interested and open shoppers with your brand and product line.